 The first step is a FREE evaluation.
 During this one-on-one consultation we will discuss your unique health history, current treatments, and if neurofeedback could be an effective treatment for you.
 No obligation.
 Call us (919) 721-4800 or select the ‘Free Evaluation’ button to schedule your FREE Evaluation today!

 Yes, neurofeedback is a safe alternative to sleeping pills.

 Sleeping pills, most often classified as “sedative hypnotics”, are a specific class of drugs used to induce and/or maintain sleep.
 While effective, these medications come with a large number of potential side-effects and have been shown to cause problems with memory loss and attention in long-term users.
 In addition to being addicting, sleeping pills are often associated with overdose and suicidal thoughts.
 The Substance Abuse and Mental Health Services Administration (SAMHSA) reported that emergency room visits associated with sleeping pills doubled between 2005 and 2010.
 Finally, many studies have shown that sleeping pills, despite all of their risks, don’t work very well.
 The National Institute of Health analyzed several sleeping pill studies and found that patients on sleeping pills only slept an average of 12 to 30 minutes more per night.
 That’s not a lot of extra sleep considering the risks.

 Neurofeedback provides a long-term benefit for patients with sleep problems as the positive effects extend far beyond the in-person treatment timeline.
-Furthermore, neurofeedback therapy offers a drug-free, and thus, a side-effect- free treatment option for people who aren’t responding to or don’t want to take the risks of, sleeping pills.
+Furthermore, neurofeedback therapy is drug-free, thus a side-effect-free treatment option for people who aren’t responding to or don’t want to take the risks of sleeping pills.